 The chances of another stimulus bill getting passed by the senate look difficult preceding the presidential elections.
 For both Democrats and Republicans to come together with mutual consent and pass a statement is an unlikely bet.
 This prediction is mainly because both the houses failed to come up with an extension for the $600 payment authorized by the Coronavirus Aid, Relief, and Economic Security Act.

 However, if another bill gets passed by council leaders, it is a significant relief as the unemployed are still struggling in these difficult times.
 But the likelihood of another check getting passed anytime soon looks questionable, people must learn to cope with their regular benefits.

 Will The Extra Benefits Coming To An End Have Any Negative Impact?

 The extra benefits coming to an end make it tough to make ends meet for several state citizens.
 However, to look on the bright side of things regular unemployment benefits will continue.
-The next section guides you through why standard unemployment benefits are still so significant in these times.
+The next section guides you through why standard unemployment benefits in Florida are still so significant in these times.